sh7dm/dp83x-gui/README.md

  TCPIP0::192.168.1.60::INSTR

 If the address copied from the DP83X (DP831,DP832) display doesn't work, install Ultra Sigma to confirm it is detected there.
 If Ultra Sigma didn't see the power supply something else is up...

+On Linux, run `ls -alh /dev/usbtmc*`, check if you have access and use the device filename directly

 Bugs
 =======